brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**The Dead Don’t Die**

+This movie so badly wanted to be clever, it is the film equivalent to wearing a “funny shirt” from Hot Topic and explaining the joke to everyone before they can even laugh.

+**The Lodge**

+One of the better horror films I’ve seen in a while, with a very scary house, and an excellent secluded location.

 **Saturday Night**

 A fun documentary with rather overwrought camera-work that shows what preparing for and shooting SNL is like.
 It’s kinda wild to see the sheer number of writers and staff that make it come alive.